 We welcome assistance dogs.
-Please let us know if you require anything for the dog whilst in the museum.
+Please let us know if you require anything for your dog whilst in the museum.

 Most audio points also have text versions beside them.
-The audio visual displays in Story of the Tyne, Tyneside Challenge, Working Lives, Destination Tyneside and the Hub are subtitled.
+The audio visual displays in Story of the Tyne, Tyneside Challenge, Working Lives and Destination Tyneside are subtitled.
 There is BSL interpretation added to the North East Innovators video screen outside Tyneside Challenge and to some of the presentations in Destination Tyneside.

 Members of the curatorial team, customer services and learning team can lead tours of the museum, but these must be booked in advance of your visit.
 Tours tend to last between 45 minutes and an hour.

 Contact the museum on (0191) 232 6789 / Textphone: 18001 0191 232 6789 / email@example.com and we'll be happy to help.